Last Updated on

-The good thing here is that we are also going to show you where to get a FREE domain name!
-(Scroll to the bottom if you're in a rush)
+The good thing here is that we are also going to show you where and how to get your domain name FREE!
+(Scroll to the bottom if you’re in a rush)

 Domain registrars (the places where you buy/sell website names) charge different prices and so how much you pay for a domain will also depend on who you pick as your domain registrar.

 The most preferred extensions are .com, .org, .net, .info, .biz.
 They fall under TLD (Top Level Domains) and are known to cost differently.

 Knowing a few tricks, facts, and which domain registrars to work with when purchasing a domain will also help you bring the cost down and probably evade the hawk-eyed scammers out to drain your wallet.

 How much does a domain name cost with these registrars?
 Glad you asked!
 Here’s a compilation of some of the prices from some of the well known domain registrars (note that the prices usually fluctuate often and so to get the latest price simply visit their sites).

 How much does a domain name cost per year?

 Sometimes you will find it hard figuring exactly just how much domain names cost (we’ll show you the best options).
 On average, if you intend to purchase a new domain, it should cost you anywhere between $10 to $15 a year depending on the TLD and the registrar.

 When searching for a new website name you will run into dozens of domain registrars, each with their own set of packages and perks.